jlndk/devoops/report/26_Process-Development-Process-&-Tools.md

 ### Applied development process and tools supporting it

 Throughout this course, two tools, Github and Discord, has been used to manage the project and communication.
-Two tools have been used, to differentiate between synchronous and asynchronous communication.
-That is, Discord is used to communicate directly and informally to allow for fast and efficient communication, whereas GitHub is used to organize our work in a way that can easily be searched through and understood at a later date.
+Discord is used to communicate directly and informally to allow for fast and efficient communication, whereas GitHub is used to organize our work in a way that can easily be searched through and understood at a later date.

 GitHub has been the ideal tool for the majority of our project management, because both the code, git commits, and corresponding issues coexist and can easily be cross-referenced.